lucpod/ticketless/lessons/03-apis-lambda/README.md

 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

-This service allows to create endpoints and map them to different integration points like another HTTP endpoint, another AWS service, a Lambda function or a mock endpoint.
+This service allows you to create endpoints and map them to different integration points like another HTTP endpoint, another AWS service, a Lambda function or a mock endpoint.

-For the sake of our tutorial we will use Lambda function as API Gateway integration endpoints.
+For the sake of this tutorial, we will use Lambda function as API Gateway integration endpoint.

-In this case, AWS offers a convention-based integration mode called [lambda-proxy integration](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html#api-gateway-proxy-integration-lambda-function-nodejs).
+In this case, API Gateway offers a convention-based integration mode called [lambda-proxy integration](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html#api-gateway-proxy-integration-lambda-function-nodejs).

 This mode, basically provides a way to map a generic HTTP request to the JSON event that gets passed to the lambda function and expects from the lambda function a response that represents an HTTP response in a pre-defined format.